manu15mishra/Udacity_Explore_Bikeshare_Data_R/README.md

 Explore Bikeshare Data using R

 ### Description
+This project is part of Udacity's nanodegree offering named "Programming for Data Science with R Nanodegree Program".

 In this project, R is used to explore data related to bike sharing system for three major cities in United States:
 New York City, Washington and Chicago.